mstum/Simplexcel/README.md

 | ------ | ------- |
 | [![Actions Status](https://github.com/mstum/Simplexcel/workflows/CI%20Build/badge.svg?branch=master)](https://github.com/mstum/Simplexcel/actions) | [![Actions Status](https://github.com/mstum/Simplexcel/workflows/CI%20Build/badge.svg?branch=release)](https://github.com/mstum/Simplexcel/actions) |

-This is a simple .xlsx generator library for .net 4.5, .NET Standard 1.3 (or higher), and .NET Standard 2.0.
+This is a simple .xlsx generator library for .net 4.5, .NET Standard 2.0, and .NET Standard 2.1.

 It does not aim to implement the entirety of the Office Open XML Workbook format and all the small and big features Excel offers.
 Instead, it is meant as a way to handle common tasks that can't be handled by other workarounds (e.g., CSV Files or HTML Tables) and is fully supported under ASP.net (unlike, say, COM Interop which Microsoft explicitly doesn't support on a server).